Competition in periodic media: II -- Segregative limit of pulsating fronts and "Unity is not Strength"-type result

 The following pages will be organized as follows: in the first section, the core hypotheses and framework will be precisely formulated and the main results stated.
-The second section will focus on the so-called ``segregative limit\textquotedblright{} and will eventually lead us to the third section and the statement of the periodic extension of the \textquotedblleft Unity is not strength\textquotedblright{} theorem.
+The second section will focus on the so-called ``segregative limit\textquotedblright{} and will finally lead us to the third section and the statement of the periodic extension of the \textquotedblleft Unity is not strength\textquotedblright{} theorem.